 In this task, you will test the Cloud Shop MVC4 application you deployed in the previous task.

-On your local machine, open Internet Explorer.
+On your local machine, open a new Internet Explorer tab.

 Go to http://[YOUR-DNS-NAME].[REGION].cloudapp.azure.com/CloudShop.
 The DNS Name is the one you used when setting the configuration value of the public IP for the IIS machine.